alipay/Ant-Multi-Modal-Framework/README_EN.md

 ```

 ## License
-This project is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+This project is licensed under the [Apache 2.0](https://github.com/apache/.github/blob/main/LICENSE) license, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 ## Acknowledgments
 Our code is based on [FAIR mmf](https://github.com/facebookresearch/mmf).
 We thank the authors for their wonderful open-source efforts.